-Flag Day
+Our Flag

 Did you know the first flag that flew over our nation before it became free of the British Empire, where our state stars are, was a United Kingdom emblem?
-By reading Our Flag, you can better understand how far we’ve come as a nation.
-The publication features how the stars changed as new states became one throughout history.
+Our Flag can help you better understand how far we’ve come as a nation.
+It briefly describes the history of the American flag and sets forth the practices and observances appropriate to its display.
+The publication also features a Flag of States and Territories section.

 HOW DO I OBTAIN THIS RESOURCE?